 This form of 'Building with Nature’ is more environmentally friendly and cost effective than traditional solutions, helps improve water quality and increases the diversity of nature in the area.
 Nowhere else in the world have broad sand embankments ever been used in a freshwater area not subject to tidal activity.

-More than 50 hectares of new, 'wet nature'.
+More than 50 ha of new, 'wet nature'

-Largest dyke reinforcement operation since the Delta Works
+Largest dyke reinforcement project since the Delta Works

-Rijkswaterstaat's reinforcement of the Houtribdijk formed part of the national HWBP.
-The reinforcement of the Houtribdijk was carried out by a partnership of contractors, Boskalis and Van Oord, working under the name of 'de Combinatie Houtribdijk'.
-The water boards and Rijkswaterstaat are working together under the HWBP on the largest dyke reinforcement operation since the Delta Works.
+Rijkswaterstaat's reinforcement of the Houtribdijk was part of the national HWBP.
+The water authorities and Rijkswaterstaat are working together under the HWBP on the largest dyke reinforcement project since the Delta Works.

-Over the next 30 years, at least 1100 km of dykes and 500 locks and pumping stations are scheduled for reinforcement.
+Over the next years, at least 1,400 km of dykes and 500 locks and pumping stations in the Netherlands will be reinforced.
 Together we are working to make the country a safe place for living, working and recreation.